 You first need to know what kind of real estate investor you are.
 You will use different tax strategies and different types of structures depending on the type of investment.
 For example, if you’re a real estate dealer, you have a business and that means you want an entity that is taxed like an S Corporation or possibly a C Corporation.
 Flipping houses or flipping burgers…you have a business.

-If you have long term rentals, you will most likely want a single or multi-member LLC.
+If you have long term rentals, you will most likely want a single or multi-member LLC for your rental property business.
 If you are investing from Canada, you’ll want an LP (limited partnership).

-Bottom-line, know exactly what you’re going to do first and then decide what the right structure is.
+Bottom-line, know exactly what you’re going to do first and then decide the right structure of your real estate investment comany.
 If you need to close quickly on a property and want an entity right away, your best bet is to use an LLC.
 An LLC can decide later what type of taxing structure it should have.

 The second part of this is setting up the entity in the wrong state.
+LLC’s are regulated at the state level, so the process of creating an LLC will differ state-by-state.
 Make no mistake, one way or another you need to have legal authority in the state in which your property is located.
 If you buy a property in Ohio, you need an OH LLC or you need to authorize your out-of-state LLC to do business in Ohio.
 (In effect, you’ll pay twice that way – once to the state that has your LLC and once to Ohio.)

 If you don’t get your entity set up or authorized in the state of your property, you won’t have any legal standing for possible tenant issues.
 One way or another, you have to have an entity in that state.

-The #1 mistake when setting up an LLC is failure to prepare the Operating Agreement.
+The #1 mistake when setting up an LLC is failure to prepare the real estate llc operating agreement.
 Most of the online do-it-yourself websites mention it, but don’t give you the tools to do it.
 Remember the manager-managed LLC is the type of LLC you need for your real estate investments if you ever want to take the “real estate professional” status.